jagdishthakur904/samsung-pd-training/README.md

 Both arrival time and required time constraints are fundamental in the design flow to meet timing objectives and to ensure that the design operates reliably and correctly within the specified timing constraints.
 They are crucial for achieving optimal performance and functionality in digital designs.

-timing analysis steps and calculations using the given commands:
+**Timing Analysis Steps and Calculations Using the Given Commands:**

 1. **`report_timing -delay_type max -to DFEC/d`**:

-   This command in the design tool (likely Design Compiler) instructs it to report timing information for the path from some source to `DFEC/d`)
+   This command in the design tool (likely Design Compiler) instructs it to report timing information for the path from some source to `DFEC/d`.

 2. **Arrival Time (1.65 ns)**: